thanos-io/thanos/docs/storage.md

 ### OpenStack Swift Configuration
 Thanos uses [gophercloud](http://gophercloud.io/) client to upload Prometheus data into [OpenStack Swift](https://docs.openstack.org/swift/latest/).

 Below is an example configuration file for thanos to use OpenStack swift container as an object store.
+Note that if the `name` of a user, project or tenant is used one must also specify its domain by ID or name.
+Various examples for OpenStack authentication can be found in the [official documentation](https://developer.openstack.org/api-ref/identity/v3/index.html?expanded=password-authentication-with-scoped-authorization-detail#password-authentication-with-unscoped-authorization).

 [embedmd]:# (flags/config_swift.txt yaml)
 ```yaml